v-nleaver/Hololens/hololens/hololens-troubleshooting.md

 ### Who does this affect

-Users who have used “Feature updates for Windows 10 and later” instead of “Update rings for Windows 10 and later” to manage their devices.
+Users who use “Feature updates for Windows 10 and later” instead of “Update rings for Windows 10 and later” to manage their devices.

 ![Feature update bad selection](./images/endpoint-update-select.png)